-Upton Hastings houses approximately 300 first year students in doubles.
+Upton Hastings houses approximately 300 first year students in double rooms.
+Here you will find the Living Learning Communities for First Year Transition, Health, Citizenship, and the Russell Scholars Program.
+Hastings Informal Lounge on the first floor is the prime gathering spot for hall-wide events; a large television, couches, cafe tables and a common kitchen encourage hanging out.
 The spacious laundry room is located on 2nd Upton, between the main section and the wing.
-Hastings Informal Lounge on the first floor is the prime gathering spot for hall-wide events; a large television, couches, cafe tables and a common kitchen encourage hanging out.
-280 Hastings is the Honors Living Learning Community classroom space.
-The basement and first floor of Upton are home to Campus Card Services, Mail Services and student mailboxes, ResNet, University Health and Counseling Services, Dean of Students, Conduct, and the office of Residential Life.
+The basement and first floor of Upton are home to Campus Card Services, Mail Services and student mailboxes, ResNet, University Health and Counseling Services, Student Affairs Office, Office of Community Standards and Mediation, and the Office of Residential Life.
+The first floor of Hastings wing is comprised of classroom spaces, used for the Living Learning Communities classes and general USM meetings.

 Every standard occupancy room has a built-in closet, desk and chair, dresser, and standard twin size bed for each occupant, and a room micro-fridge.
 Enhanced occupancy rooms will include a third standard twin bed, and may have an additional desk and desk chair.
 Every room also has active hookups for cable tv and high speed internet.
 Rooms are approximately 17' x 13'.